 The heart of the system relies on 24 satellites that orbit the planet twice per day.
 Devices that are equipped with GPS equipment receive transmissions from at least a few of the satellites and are able to discern very precise positioning data.
-The first GPS satellite was launched in 1974 and the 24th was launched in 1994.
-The system is operated by the United States Department of Defense and its use is free for anyone.
+The first of these satellites was launched in 1974, and it wasn’t until 1994 that the 24th entered orbit.
 New satellites are periodically launched to replace aging ones.

-As the technology has improved, the cost of devices that include this technology has plummeted while the accuracy has increased.
-Small portable GPS receivers have become very affordable, and the accuracy is amazing.
-Accuracy varies based on various factors, but it can be as good as a few yards (meters).
-Land-based supplemental devices can be used to improve accuracy if higher precision is required.
+As the technology has improved, the cost of devices that include it has plummeted while the accuracy has increased.
+Small portable receivers have become very affordable, and the accuracy is usually quite good.
+Accuracy does vary based on a number of factors, but in most places a device will land a person quite close even if the directions aren’t perfect.
+Land-based supplemental devices can sometimes also be used to improve accuracy if higher precision is required.

 Portable devices are used by fisherman and hikers to help them navigate in the wild.
 Many new cars are being equipped with satellite-based navigation systems to help drivers with getting from place to place, and it’s even used for tracking and hunting hobbies, like geocaching.
 In addition, many smartphones are able to access the technology, too, which can quite literally put advanced satellite navigation technology in a person’s pocket.

 Though based in the US and operated by the US government and US-based space engineers, GPS systems are available, usually for free, all over the world.
 Even so, there are a number of other domestic and more localized options for people in different places.
 In Russia, for instance, the leading navigation system is known as Global Navigation Satellite System, or GLONASS, whereas the European Space Agency has championed an EU-specific equivalent known as Galileo.
 The Indian Regional Navigation Satellite System, or IRNSS, is expected to begin operations in 2016.